beginning of content

 How is social anxiety disorder diagnosed?

-You can be diagnosed with social anxiety disorder if you have had typical symptoms that have caused significant distress for at least 6 months.
+You can be diagnosed with social anxiety disorder if your symptoms have caused you distress for at least 6 months.

 How is social anxiety disorder treated?